Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/use/geojson-prebuilt.md

 os.chdir('_nb')
 ```

-OFDS provides pre-built scripts for the `nodes` and `spans` layers that produce a single, ready-to-use GeoJSON output, with organisation names, phase names, codelist values, and address fields already included as properties.
-The following table shows which combinations of OFDS data format and tool are supported:
+OFDS provides pre-built scripts for the `nodes` and `spans` layers that produce a dereferenced GeoJSON output, with organisation names, phase names, codelist values, and address fields already included as properties.
+The following table shows which combinations of OFDS data format and tool are covered on this page:

 | | [ogr2ogr](https://gdal.org/en/stable/programs/ogr2ogr.html) | [GeoPandas](https://geopandas.org/) | [QGIS](https://qgis.org/) |
 |---|:---:|:---:|:---:|